3KUdelta/Generate-8bit-GFX-Font/README.md

 **Step 1**

-REQUIRES FREETYPE LIBRARY, so install it first:
+REQUIRES FREETYPE LIBRARY, so install it first on your Pi:

 `sudo apt-get install libfreetype6-dev`